YADengUU/trio-analysis/README.md

 ```
 From now on, you will be working inside `$PROJECT_FOLDER/your_name` (use `cd $PROJECT_FOLDER/your_name` to get there).

+#### Quality control (QC) of FASTQ?
+Usually, QC is needed to check for sequencing quality issues (adapter contamination, low-quality bases, abnormal GC content), but since our data is synthetic, this step can be omitted. `fastp` is an efficient tool for this step, in case of curiosity, if you run QC for the sequencing data above, you will just get "Sequences flagged as poor quality: 0" reported in its output .html files.

 ## Step 1 - Read alignment

 The FASTQ format contains both the DNA sequence and a quality score for each base.
 These reads are short fragments, and on their own they are not yet connected to any position in the genome.
 The alignment step uses the Burrows-Wheeler Aligner (BWA) to efficiently map short sequencing reads to a reference genome, recording the most likely genomic position and alignment quality ([Li and Durbin, 2009](https://academic.oup.com/bioinformatics/article/25/14/1754/225615)).
 It is recommended to use [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2), an updated version of BWA-MEM that runs faster and uses memory more efficiently ([Md et al, 2019](https://ieeexplore.ieee.org/document/8820962)).